brave/brave-wallet-docs/docs/solana/provider-api/methods.md

 ### `signAndSendTransaction`
 `params` is required and websites must specify base58 encode of `serializeMessage` of [solanaWeb3.Transaction](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html).
+Optional `options` of type [solanaWeb3.SendOptions](https://solana-labs.github.io/solana-web3.js/modules.html#SendOptions) can be specified in `param`.
 `signature` in return promise is base58 encoded signature, it is also the confirmed block hash.